ferryjul/HybridCORELS/README.md

 #### Classifier Object Hyperparameters

-* **black_box_classifier**: user-provided object for the black-box part of the interpretable model - note that this classifier object must follow sklearn naming conventions, and in particular implement the .fit() method with cost-sensitive training (i.e., the `sample_weight` parameter).
-It does not need to be trained as it will be trained automatically after learning the interpretable part (default: sklearn.ensemble.RandomForestClassifier())
+* **black_box_classifier**: user-provided object for the black-box part of the interpretable model - note that this classifier object must follow sklearn naming conventions.
+If it is already trained, this must be indicated using the **bb_pretrained** parameter (see hereafter).
+(default: sklearn.ensemble.RandomForestClassifier())

 * **bb_pretrained** : boolean indicating whether the given **black_box_classifier** is already trained or not. (default=False)
-        If False, the BB is trained here.
-If True, we check whether it is effectively fitted
+        If False, the BB will be trained while calling the `fit` method.
+        If True, we check whether it is effectively fitted.

 * **beta**: float, regularization hyperparameter weighting transparency in the objective function.
 When using the min_coverage hard constraint, we recommend to set beta < 1/n_samples <= c (default: 0.0)